 Due to their short legs and heavy, stockier build, French Bulldogs cannot swim, so you should take extra care when exercising your Frenchie near deep water.
 They should never be left unattended near pools or large bodies of water.
 Just like any other puppy, you should ensure your home is safe by keeping wires and cables out of reach and remove small objects that they could choke on.
 This can include remote controllers, as batteries can come out and be a dangerous hazard.

-French bulldogs thrive on attention; they are a very needy and cuddly dog and love to be around you.
-They are very much a companion dog and will not like to be left alone for long.
+French bulldogs thrive on attention; they are very needy and cuddly dogs and love to be around you.
+They are very much companion dogs and will not like to be left alone for long.
 They are a playful, adaptable, and friendly breed and make lovely dogs for one-person households and families too.
 They get on well with children, but you should never leave any dog alone with babies and small children, no matter what breed they are.
 They generally get along with everyone and all other dogs and enjoy making new friends.

 As with many breeds, they are susceptible to breed-specific health problems that you should be aware of.
 Good breeders usually seek to choose breeding pairs carefully to avoid health problems and diversify the gene pool.
 However, not every breeder is a good breeder, so be sure to check they are Kennel-Club registered and that you can see the mother dog and her living conditions.
 Any good breeder should be able to show you the mother dog and produce valid paperwork confidently.
 Even the most well-bred dog will still be susceptible to health problems, however, and you should make efforts to take care of your dog sufficiently and make regular visits to the vet for health checks.